Safe Harbor invalid

 To avoid becoming dependent on particular external providers, this scenario excludes the possibility of a “cloud vendor lock-in”, as Doxis4 is can replicate the content subsequently even if a different cloud provider is used.
 The same process also takes place with the locally stored documents, avoiding any need for the content of those documents to be recreated by the previous cloud provider.

 Please don't hesitate to contact us for press inquiries via email or phone.

 About the SER Group

 The SER Group is a leading software vendor of the international enterprise content management (ECM) and content services market.
 Over five million users work every day with the SER Group’s Doxis4 ECM platform.
 Based on unified ECM, BPM, collaboration and cognitive services, large companies, corporations, public authorities and organizations design digital solutions for intelligent information and process management.
-With 35 years of experience, the SER Group’s team of 600 employees works from 22 locations around the globe.
+With 35 years of experience, the SER Group’s team of over 600 employees works from 22 locations around the globe.